 2. Little Wild Horse Canyon

 I know I said I wouldn’t list the more popular crowded trails but I couldn’t resist including Little Wild Horse.
 This trail is worth the drive, the crowds, the hike, everything.
 Go, you won’t regret it.
 While you’re there, be sure to stop at Goblin Valley and run around.
 There’s plenty of camping on BLM ground by the trailhead but the campground at the state park fills up months in advance.
 The earlier in the morning you hike, the less crowded the trail is.
+Please check the weather at the ranger station before attempting.
+We’ve lost lives in this canyon due to flash floods.

 1. Fisher Towers